Star of the Guardians: Mag Force 7 members

 The Little One - a diminutive and enigmatic figure, approximately the height of a small child, constantly swaddled in an oversize raincoat and battered fedora, from under which peer two bright eyes.
 The Little One (no known gender) is a formidable telepath, and hangs out with Raoul because his drug-induced bliss is soothing.
 Raoul also acts as its mouthpiece, as The Little One cannot (or at least does not) talk.
 The Little One's only known armament is a blowgun with poisoned darts; its main talent is to keep Raoul focused and provide the team with telepathic reconnaissance.
 The Little One is eventually revealed to be a Tongan, a member of an extremely reclusive race, and becomes the first recorded example of that species in medical history.
 Xris made that discovery after finding him in a pool of blood in a hotel bathroom, thinking him almost dead.
 Dr. Quong revealed that the injuries were mild and he looked that way normally.

 Darlene Mohini - formerly Dalin Rowan, Xris's fellow Fed.
 After the botched investigation on TISor 13, in which Xris became a cyborg, Rowan realized that he was under the eyes of the Hung.
 He faked his own death and changed his gender, becoming Major Darlene Mohini of the Royal Navy, a signal-intelligence and electronic countermeasures officer on a distant star base.
-Xris though she had set him up and hunted her down, only to get the shock of his life; the two eventually reconciled their differences, especially after Mohini was instrumental in foiling a plot to assassinate His Royal Majesty Dion Starfire.
+Xris thought she had set him up and hunted her down, only to get the shock of his life; the two eventually reconciled their differences, especially after Mohini was instrumental in foiling a plot to assassinate His Royal Majesty Dion Starfire.
 It is unknown whether Mohini was officially invited to join Mag Force 7, nor if she accepted, but she remained active in the group's endeavors for some time to come.
 In the second book of the series, Robot Blues Xris refers to her as a member of Mag Force 7, in the beginning as well as the end.